Dana Andrews: Personal life

 Andrews married Janet Murray on December 31, 1932.
-Murray died in 1935 as a result of pneumonia.
-Their unnamed baby was also born and died on the same day, during her illness.

-Their son, David, was a musician and composer who died from a cerebral hemorrhage in 1964 at the age of 30.
-On November 17, 1939, Andrews married actress Mary Todd, with whom he had three children: Katharine, Stephen, and Susan.
-For two decades, the family lived in Toluca Lake, California.
+Murray died two and a half years later in October 1935 as a result of pneumonia.
+Their son, David, was later a radio announcer and musical director who died early from a intracerebral hemorrhage in February 1964 at the age of 30.
+Four years after the death of his first wife Janet Murray, on November 17, 1939, Andrews married stage actress Mary Todd (1916–2003).
+She appeared in 1976 on The Bob Braun Show, a local television talk show on WCPO-TV (channel 9) in Cincinnati, Ohio.
+The couple had three children: Katharine, Stephen, and Susan, in addition to son David from Andrews' first marriage.

-Andrews struggled with alcoholism but eventually won the battle and worked actively with the National Council on Alcoholism and Drug Dependence.
-During 1972, he appeared in a television public service advertisement concerning the subject.

-During the last years of his life, Andrews suffered from Alzheimer's disease.
-He spent his final years living at the John Douglas French Center for Alzheimer's Disease in Los Alamitos, California.
+Andrews struggled with alcoholism, but eventually won the battle and worked actively later with the National Council on Alcoholism and Drug Dependence, using his experience as a teaching tool.
+Several years later, during 1972, he appeared in a television public service advertisement concerning the subject of alcohol abuse.
+During the last years of his life, Andrews also suffered from senility/dementia factors of Alzheimer's disease, which was increasingly occurring in the older American population at a time when Alzheimer's research was in its infancy.
+He spent his final years living at the John Douglas French Center for Alzheimer's Disease in Los Alamitos (Orange County, California).